 At each meeting we hope to have a selection of Irish railway books and magazines on sale.
 Entry is £3 for IRRS members and £5 non-members.
 The non member fee is refunded if you join the society on the night.
-The draft programme is now available to download via the link above, with our first event planned for October 8th .We hope to be able to use a venue in central Manchester.
-If that is not practical; we plan to hold the talk online.
 Further details will be placed on this page and the news page; please check back for details or email the branch : IRRSManchester@gmail.com

 Planned evening and other events are below.
 We were that autumn 2021 events were held both online, and in person.
 January and February 2022 meetings will be online only, March is under review due to the latest covid guidance.
 If we can meet face to face, We plan to meet at the Waldorf pub, in central Manchester.
 Meeting ‘doors’ are now due to open at 18:45, with speakers commencing at 19:00,

 Entry price is: £3 for members and £5 for non-members.
 The non-member fee is refunded if you join the IRRS on the night.